 Tonight you will have another opportunity to play detective, lawyer, jury, and judge.
 That’s right, another series in the true crime genre is coming.
-Law & Order True Crime: The Menendez Brothers will premiere on NBC at 10PM EST. It is a dramatized version of the trial of Erik and Lyle Menendez, two brothers who killed their parents with shotguns on August 20, 1989.
+Law & Order True Crime: The Menendez Brothers will premiere on US T.V.
+Channel NBC at 10PM EST. It is a dramatised version of the trial of Erik and Lyle Menendez, two brothers who killed their parents with shotguns on 20th August 1989.
 They weren’t convicted for murders until 1996.

 If you’re wondering what took so long, the answer is simple: a lot of privilege.
 Jose Menendez, the father of Erik and Lyle, was a corporate executive who could afford to move his family to Calabassas a la the Kardashians.
 As such, the two defendants had access to great legal representation capable of prolonging their case.
 This same concoction of privilege is also what helped turn their case into national news.